-The tyre label indicates a value (category) for the following three criteria:
+The tyre label provides a value (class) for the following five criteria:

-7 categories, from G (the least efficient) to A (the most efficient).
-A vehicle’s fuel consumption depends on factors such as engine type, speed, road surface type, weather conditions, etc. The rolling resistance of tyres is responsible for around 20% of fuel consumption.
-Reduced fuel consumption signifies lower fuel costs and less CO2 emissions.
-The difference between category A and category G can, for private cars (C1), amount up to 7.5%, and up to 15% for light commercial vehicle tyres (C3).
+5 classes from A (most efficient) to E (least efficient).
+The fuel consumption of a vehicle depends on factors such as the engine type, speed, road surface, weather conditions, etc. Tyre rolling resistance accounts for around 20% of fuel consumption.
+Less fuel consumption means lower fuel costs and less CO2 emissions.

 EXTERNAL ROLLING NOISE

-- Tyre presure should be regularly checked to optimise wet grip and fuel efficiency performance;
+- Tyre pressures should be checked regularly to optimise fuel efficiency and wet grip

-- Stopping distances should always be strictly respected.
+- The following distances should always be strictly observed

 No rights can be drawn from the information mentioned on this page.
 We hereby excluded any liability.